CODE OF CONDUCT FOR SAFEGUARDING CHILDREN and YOUNG PEOPLE

 Recognising symptoms of abuse

-• Thinking about what you are seeing and asking if it is acceptable practice
+• Thinking about what you are seeing and asking if it is an acceptable practice.

 • Reporting any doubts to the Child Protection Officers